-In summary, this means that the quick fixes with regard to VAT now ensure clear conditions throughout the European Union: no more lengthy research when working with a new EU member state, no more costly legal advice and a significantly reduced risk in processing.
+In summary, this means that the quick fixes with regard to VAT now provide clarity throughout the European Union: no more lengthy research when dealing with a new EU member state, no more costly legal advice and a significantly reduced risk in the transaction.

-After all, the applicable laws from Germany are known and applicable throughout Europe.
+After all, the applicable laws are known from Germany and are applicable throughout Europe.

-But it is equally clear that the quick fixes are only a first step in the VAT reform and not the end.
-The European Union is striving for a completely uniform reform for the years 2022 to 2024.
-Until then, the quick fixes will show the direction in which things are heading - regardless of the Member State.
+However, it is also clear that the quick fixes are only a first step in the VAT reform and not yet the end.
+The European Union is aiming for a completely uniform reform for the years 2022 to 2024.
+Until then, the quick fixes show the direction in which things are heading - regardless of the member state.

-Unfortunately, the subject of quick fixes is quite complicated, especially at the beginning, and requires some knowledge of taxes.
-If you have further questions or if something is still unclear, please leave me a comment!
+Unfortunately, the topic of quick fixes is quite complicated, especially in the beginning, and requires some knowledge of taxes.
+If you have any further questions or something is still unclear, feel free to leave me a comment!

 Images: Hello I'm Nik | Unsplash, hellotax